Delivering Affordable Net-Zero Energy Housing

 For example, the predetermined roof assembly R-value was quite high; however, Sefaira showed that a roof assembly with a lower R-value performed just as well.
 Knowing this information earlier on could have enabled the team to make more cost-effective building material and detailing choices.

-Sefaira enabled the Inscape Publico and Mi Casa team to calculate the annual energy consumption, investigate energy-saving strategies, and apply renewable energy generation, helping the project reach net-zero energy status.
+Sefaira enabled the Inscape Publico and Mi Casa teams to calculate the annual energy consumption, investigate energy-saving strategies, and apply renewable energy generation, helping the project reach net-zero energy status.

 "Sefaira takes the guesswork out of the process of evaluating various design choices to find the ones with optimal impact, helping the design team to fluidly refine not only the project design itself but also the project goals," Schwarzkopf concluded.